Zodor (ZOD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zodor Historical Price

-According to the latest data gathered on Zodor live price page, the current price of Zodor is 0.00112327USD.
-The circulating supply of Zodor(ZOD) is 100.00M ZOD , giving it a market capitalization of $112.33K.
+According to the latest data gathered on Zodor live price page, the current price of Zodor is 0.00104374USD.
+The circulating supply of Zodor(ZOD) is 100.00M ZOD , giving it a market capitalization of $104.37K.

 - 30 Days0.00%$ --$ 0.001436$ 0.000994